Jared Cook Player Prop Bets for NFL Week 10 | Los Angeles vs. Minnesota 11/14/2021

 Season Stats

-- Cook has put up a 308-yard season so far (38.5 per game) with two touchdowns, hauling in 27 passes on 42 targets.
+- Cook's stat line reveals 27 catches for 308 yards and two touchdowns.
+He averages 38.5 yards per game, and has been targeted 42 times.

-- Cook has been the target of 42 of his team's 320 passing attempts this season, or 13.1% of the target share.
+- So far this season, 13.1% of the 320 passes thrown by his team have gone Cook's way.

-- Cook has seen the ball thrown his way five times in the red zone this season, 12.2% of his team's 41 red zone pass attempts.
+- With five targets in the red zone this season, Cook has been on the receiving end of 12.2% of his team's 41 red zone pass attempts.

-- The Chargers, who rank 15th in the NFL in points scored, have dropped back to pass 63.2% of the time while running the football 36.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Cook's matchup with the Vikings.